 Case 1: Raft Slab on Ground Beam Foundation

-In this case, a raft foundation supported on ground beams is used to overcome low bearing capacity of soil.
-This is the cheapest alternative for constructing foundations on weak soils carrying low superstructure load.
-The advantages of this method come with the fact that the volume of excavation to be done is reduced to minimum (you excavate for the ground beams only), while the slab performs the dual function of raft slab/building DPC.
-This usually demands for deep beam sections in order to raise the height of the ground floor above natural ground level.
+In this case, as shown in Fig 1, a raft foundation supported on ground beams is used to overcome the low bearing capacity of the soil.
+This is the cheapest alternative for constructing foundations on weak soils carrying relatively low/moderate superstructure load.
+The advantages of this method are;

 Case 2: Ground Floor Slab on Ground Beam

-In this approach, the ground floor slabs are supported directly by ground beams, which in turn are supported by pile caps.
+In this approach as shown in Figure 2, the ground floor slabs are supported directly by ground beams, which in turn are supported by pile caps.
 In this case, the slabs are designed as suspended slabs, and ground pressure reactions are not taken into account.

 Let us assume that you have a raft foundation on ground beams to design, and you have been able to obtain the soil pressure.
-Note that the value of soil pressure is usually a function of location.
-See example of how to determine it below;
+Note that the variation of soil pressure is usually a function of location and the applied loading.
+See an example of how to determine it below;

-Let us assume that in the example above, we will be introducing ground beams (1200mm x 225mm) along the column axes , and having the slab thickness as 200 mm.
-Note that the thickness of the slab and the occupancy load will be advantageous in this case, and may have to be neglected.
+Let us assume that in the example above, we will be introducing ground beams (1200mm x 225mm) along the column axes as shown in Figure 3.
+Let the thickness of the slab be 200 mm.

 From the analysis, the maximum pressure on the raft slab was discovered to be 49.975 kN/m2.
 Note that with the introduction of the ground beams, the 1000 mm projection is no longer necessary.
 So a simplified way of analysing and designing the ground beams using Staad Pro is as follows.